m-a-robinson/academic-kickstart/content/teaching/index.md

 Mark is an experienced Higher Education teacher and a Fellow of the Higher Education Academy.

 ## Teaching Areas
-Mark teaches on the undergraduate Sport & Exercise Science and Science & Football programmes and on the MSc Sport and Clinical Biomechanics programme.
+Mark teaches on the undergraduate Sport & Exercise Science and Science & Football programmes, and on the MSc Sport and Clinical Biomechanics programme.

 ## Academic Roles
 - Programme leader  [2017 - 2022]